 The name lithography comes from the Greek words lithos meaning ‘stone’ and graphein ‘to write.’
 Lithography is a chemical process invented in the late 18th century and based on the antipathy of grease and water.
 The image is drawn on a smooth stone or plate using greasy pencils, crayons, tusche, lacquer, or synthetic materials, or sometimes by means of a photochemical or transfer process.
 After the image is drawn and processed with a mild etching solution, the stone or plate is dampened and ink is applied with a roller.
 The greasy drawn image repels the water and holds the oily ink while the rest of the stone’s surface does the opposite.
 Printing is accomplished in a press similar to that used in intaglio processes.

-The invention of paper has been traced to the early 2nd century AD under the Chinese Emperor Ts’ai Lun, though there is speculation that it was invented years before.
+The adoption of paper as a substrate for writing and printing has been traced to early 2nd century AD China and Ts’ai Lun, a court official who oversaw the Imperial Library, though its actual invention remains a mystery.
 It is a most versatile material and is a key element in printmaking, but many do not realize its application in creating prints completely within the papermaking process.

-Pace Paper master papermaker Ruth Lingen works with artists to create unique and editioned work in the hand papermaking process.
+Pace Paper master papermakers work with artists to create unique and editioned work in the hand papermaking process.
 In preparation to creating an image, fibers are macerated in a specialized beater to specific lengths for their specific type of application.
 Once macerated into paper pulp, the substance can be used to create individual sheets of paper or, when macerated to a finer grade, can retain high levels of pigmentation and be used in more contemporary applications.

 The number of applications of working in handmade paper is diverse.
 Pigmented paper pulp, coined pulp paint in the papermaking world, can be poured into openings in mylar stencils (on top of a wet base sheet substrate), building up one wet layer on top of another.
 In another technique entitled a “blow out”, images can be masked out directly on the papermaking mould and retain a silhouette directly in paper pulp.
 Watermarking is an application that can be used within the sheet of paper to create an image that is visible when light is shown through the paper.
 Once an image is created, the entire sheet with layer upon layer of pigmented pulp slowly goes through a hydraulic press, forcing the water to escape and allowing the fibers to form hydrogen bonds, which hold all layers of fibers together.